tomlurge/visionion/README.md

 We probably need to pre-aggregate these timespans in MongoDB (which provides map/reduce functionality and an "aggregation framework".
 Maybe the [Cube](https://github.com/square/cube) project (based on D3.js) can be used.

-From an earlier version of the import scheme:
+From an earlier version of the import schema:
 	bgmed		span	period of validity			integer			-			length of the interval this dataset describes, in hours: one of: 1(default), 6, 24, 168